 This recipe is an adaptation from one shared in the 1990 Milk Calendar, from the Dairy Farmers of Canada.
 Using buttermilk or yogurt streamlines the recipe and makes it slightly richer.
 I reduced the sugar a bit as well.
 It goes without saying that you can swap out the pecans for any nut you prefer, and you could use chopped dates, sultanas or dried cranberries instead of raisins.
 Equally, if you do have a sweet tooth, you may want to use the full three quarters of a cup of sugar the original recipe called for.
 Or use half a cup of sugar as I suggest but add a teaspoon or two of dried stevia.

 I’ve loved the annual Milk Calendars since I was a little girl.
 My late Mom and Dad used to save them for me and bring them to England when they visited.
-Recently, I was excited to see that you can download a free copy of the 2020 Milk Calendar.
+My lovely cousin Esther now sends them to me and each year’s edition takes pride of place in my kitchen.
+If you don’t have a lovely cousin Esther like I do, you can download a free copy of the 2021 Milk Calendar here.

 Whether you serve these delicious Oat Bran Muffins with Carrot and Orange plain or spread with a little butter and/or honey, they always make for a breakfast to look forward to!